herflis/concepts-temp/content/preview2/content-management.md

 # Basic content management actions in sensenet

-All the basic content management actions are available in sensenet, so you can create a content, edit or delete it, copy or move it to another folder.
+All the features that can be called basic content management actions are included in sensenet, so you can create, edit or delete a content, copy or move it to another folder.

 To learn more go to [Actions](/concepts/actions)